Help

 For example, if you need to be 90% sure that you'll finish by a certain date, we'll give you a date that you're 90% likely to finish by.
 If you only need to be 50% sure, we'll give you a date that you're 50% likely to finish by.

-You can change the confidence level of your forecasts in the Settings menu.
+You can change the confidence level of your forecasts, using the control in the Insights/Charts section.

 Note that the forecasts will look much more optimistic as you reduce the confidence, but that comes at a cost.
 If you're only 50% sure you'll finish by a certain date, you're also 50% sure you won't finish by that date.
 And it's possible that you could be much later.